telerik/winforms-docs/ganttview/working-with-data/binding-to-database.md

 ---
-title: Binding to database
+title: Binding to Database
-page_title: Binding to database | RadGanttView
+page_title: Binding to Database | RadGanttView
 description: RadGanttView supports binding to Database data.
 Levels are created using the Parent and Child members' values.
 slug: winforms/ganttview-/working-with-data/binding-to-database
 tags: binding,to,database